tahaha420/Predicting-Climate-Extremes/README.md

   - Soil moisture
   - SPEI (for drought classification)
   - Others derived via feature engineering

+Note: The raw and processed datasets are not included in this repository due to their large file sizes.
+The original raw data can be obtained from Open-Meteo or by contacting me directly.
+Feature-engineered datasets can be shared upon request.
 ---

 ## 🤖 Models and Results